slittorin/home-assistant-configuration/README.md

       - name: home_assistant_db_size
         query: 'SELECT table_schema "database", Round(Sum(data_length + index_length) / 1024 / 1024, 1) "value" FROM information_schema.tables WHERE table_schema="homeassistant" GROUP BY table_schema;'
         column: "value"
-        unit_of_measurement: MB
+        unit_of_measurement: 'MB'
 ```

-## Integration - Weather
+## Package - Weather

-We want to have a more accurate weather integration for Sweden than the built in, so we utilize SMHI.
+We want to have a more accurate weather integration for Sweden than the built in, so we utilize SMHI.\

+We want to keep track of the following for the HA system:
+- Sensor data from the integration.
+- Sun states, including different time/elevation over the horizon to be able to utilize that for trending for the solar panels (SMA).

+Perform the following:

 1. Add and enable integration `SMHI`.
    - Utilize the GPS coordinates set in setup/onboarding stage.